ocpi/ocpi/mod_tokens.md

 ## 2. Interfaces and endpoints

 There is both a CPO and an eMSP interface for Tokens.
 Advised is to use the push direction from eMSP to CPO during normal operation.
-The eMSP interface is mend to be used when the CPO is not 100% sure the Token cache is correct anymore.
+The eMSP interface is mend to be used when the CPO is not 100% sure the Token cache is correct any more.

 ### 2.1 CPO Interface